 Value Intelligence Advisors GmbH is basing the valuation of companies on analytical methods in the tradition of Benjamin Graham, Warren Buffet and Columbia Business School, New York.
 Like all value investors, we differentiate very carefully between price and value when investing in listed companies, and only consider an investment if there is a sufficient margin of safety.
 Contrary to common belief, we do not consider the “value approach” to be the opposite of the “growth approach”.
 With this we are in line with the more recent teachings of Columbia, which have been significantly influenced by Warren Buffett.
 According to these, growth may be taken into consideration as increasing the value of a company, especially if sustainable competitive advantages and market entry barriers protect it.
 Therefore, the term “growth” is not a suitable differentiation.
 The long-term value investing approach is, in our opinion, better described as the opposite of the short-term momentum approach.

 „You must know the big ideas in the big disciplines and use them routinely – all of them, not just a few.
 Most people are trained one model (…) and try to solve all problems in one way (…) This is a dumb way of handling problems.“

-Apart from the bottom-up approach in the tradition of Columbia Business School, we also apply two other theoretical concepts – especially for portfolio construction and risk management: the value-oriented, empirical capital market analysis and the Value Intelligence Consensus, which we developed by aggregating the opinions of the best global value investors about long-term macro trends, asset allocation and stock picking.
+Apart from the bottom-up approach in the tradition of Columbia Business School, we also use insights from the fields of sustainability, macroeconomics, behavioral finance or empirical capital market analysis, particularly in the context of portfolio construction and risk management.
 We are convinced that the application of several different theoretical concepts is helping us to identify potential dangers at an early stage and to reduce the error rate significantly.